danmharris/personal-website/README.md

-# danmharris.com
+# Personal Website

-Development version for my personal website
+This is the repository backing my personal website https://danharr.is.
+It is a Hugo static site which is deployed via CI to an AWS S3 bucket behind CloudFront.